tunaphish/blog/content/notes/inbox.md

 - vacations: have a framework. some idea of what you want to do. some must hits. but then go with the flow.
 - creative work: sit down and write from your constellation but don't force it?

-# biohacking
-biohacking in general seems like something I'd be interested in although I haven't given it a lot of research.
-I'm fairly wary of this kind of stuff though ever since 4 hour body, that book about daily routines that was actually just shilling for supplements.

-there's solid stuff that makes inherent sense. all the [[keystone-habits]] but I don't want to throw the baby out with the bathwater.

-## Using drugs to enhance creative endeavors.
-1. 5-6-21 I was using edibles quite a bit this weekend and it really felt like it fueled my creative pursuits a lot.
-I had bursts of inspiration that I haven't had in a while for reaper and I was flying through thoughts that I've had in my mind for a long time and connecting ideas.
-2. some recent research I did into microdosing seems to support what I've been feeling.
-Maybe I can chat with zach a bit about this.

-# focus on impact
-If everything is meaningful then nothing is.
+# if everything is meaningful then nothing is
 This is okay.
 Not every piece of your wardrobe should be a statement piece.
 The rest of your outfit is meant to complement that statement piece.
 Pareto principle.

 # building anticipation
 Somethings are meant to build anticipation.
 And then paying off that antcipation.

 Suspense movies are like this.
 Jump scares are oftentimes derided but if there's nothing that ever shocks you then the tension building doesn't ever really amount to anything does it?
 It's made scarier because you are anticipating something.
 Sometimes the scariest scenes don't come from horror movies.
-Parasite was so good at this when the poor family was stuck inside the rich family's house.
+Parasite was so good at this when the poor family was stuck inside the rich family's house. audiences only remembers peaks and valleys. so while they'll struggle to remember the scenes leading up to these tense ones, the tense ones are burned forever in their mind.

 People, balk at having a scheduled love making session.
 However, because it's something that is scheduled, you are looking forward to it.
 Anticipating it.
 This is antithetical to spontaneous sex that people generally seem to favor and pervades media because media portrays new love and not old love.
 Considered unromantic and unsexy.
 Counterpoint is that with spontaneous sex is similar to my jump scare argument.
 You still anticipate spontaneous sex with the added benefit that you don't know when it's coming which increases the tension.

 # using digital constellation for inspiration
-last night I stayed up til like 2am.
-I still have these regressions which suck but I'm not too worried about it like I once was.
-There's optimizing yourself and your energy levels. but there's also resilience right?
-Maybe I should read grit.
-I kind of want to start a book club or something.
 I really love these fantasy playlists.
 The person is posting their universe.
 The associated drawing.
 A playlist with it.
 Everything's just... chill.
 So yeah I do think there's room for more creative elements in this space.
 It feels like a tool dominated by academics and programmers.
 Philosophy.
 So while those subjects do interest me.
 I want this to be a place where I make creative connections as well you know.

 # yesterday's suntime funtime.